hoshiroakira/strukturin/README.md

 ## About the Project

 Strukturin is a dedicated online platform designed to serve as an additional learning resource for students and enthusiasts in the exact sciences.
-This website aims to provide comprehensive and insightful materials particularly focusing on Civil Engineering, alongside fundamental concepts in Basic Physics and Basic Chemistry.
+This website aims to provide comprehensive and insightful materials particularly focusing on Civil Engineering.

 Our mission is to foster a deeper understanding of these subjects through well-structured content and detailed discussions, making complex topics more accessible.